JohnHop/stSSD1306lib/README.md

 <table>
 <tr>
-<td>Low layer functions</td>
+<td>High layer functions</td>
 </tr>
 <tr>
 <td>Mid layer functions</td>
 </tr>
 <tr>
-<td>High layer functions</td>
+<td>Low layer functions</td>
 </tr>
 </table>

 Low layer functions are used to communicate with the ssd1306 controller.<br>
 Mid layer functions are usually mapped with the functionalities described at COMMAND TABLE section inside the datasheet.<br>
-High layer functions combines Mid layer functions in order to show a better and simple interface of the library to the user.<br>
+High layer functions combines mid layer functions in order to show a better and simple interface of the library to the user.<br>
-Usually, a single layer uses only functions declared in the layer above it.
+Usually, a single layer only call functions declared in the layer below it.

-I am sure that this library is not well optimized.
-I made it in order to learn how ssd1306 driver works and for fun.
+I made this library in order to learn how ssd1306 driver works and for fun.
 Code should be clear so you can easily edit it in order to improve speed if you need optimizations.<br>
-For example, `ssd1306_Init()` function maybe uses too many function calls.
-You can, instead, use a single `ssd1306_send_multiple_commands()` function call to save time.
-Same for `ssd1306_write_string()`.
-To undestand this you need to read the ssd1306 datasheet.<br>
 I chose only I2C functions operating in blocking mode.
-I think that you can easily edit low layer functions in order to use interrupts and DMA.
+You can easily edit low layer functions in order to use interrupts and DMA.